Kelechi Marieis a suicide attempt survivor.

 Kelechi: Strong black women.
 You know, it’s so funny, I did this poem called “Black Heroine,” and it’s just about people being addicted to black women’s strength and wanting it like “heroine heroin”—play on words—like it’s a drug.
 Black women are strong and taking care of other people, and then there’s this stereotype that we’re angry because we’re doing all of these things and carrying everyone on our backs and all of that.

-There's this also reality that a lot of folks might be raised by a single parent.
+There’s this also reality that a lot of folks might be raised by a single parent.
 I was raised by a single parent.
-My mom raised me, and all I saw was one parent who had her own business, doing everything by herself, then my grandmother helping, but [I was] just raised by women who were strong and had to do a lot of things to get by and make a lot choices.
+My mom raised me, and all I saw was one parent who had her own business, doing everything by herself, then my grandmother helping, but [I was] just raised by women who were strong and had to do a lot of things to get by and make a lot of choices.

 There’s this strong black woman’s truth and myth.
 We’re strong because we didn’t have the privilege not to be strong.
 I didn’t even know how not to be strong, so I don’t actually know how to ask for help because I wasn’t taught how to ask for help.
 Even when I do ask for help, people are like, “Oh, but you’re so strong.”